Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Methods

 \subsection{Collecting model answers}

 As language models are increasingly applied to handle various complex tasks, ensuring these models provide unbiased and consistent answers has become a significant challenge.
 To address this need, this study developed an automated script specifically for standardizing the answer collection process, aiming to minimize human error and the potential influence of conversation history through technical means.
 This script directly calls the APIs of various models, interacting with them using text input only, and adheres to a single-turn dialogue mode.
 The single-turn dialogue mode was chosen to minimize the possible impact of conversation history on the answers, ensuring that each answer is generated independently of previous dialogue context.
 This operation mode is particularly suitable for evaluating the model's ability to respond to immediate questions rather than its performance in multi-turn, continuous dialogues.
 Additionally, to ensure consistency of experimental conditions and to promote more predictable and consistent responses from the models, we uniformly set the temperature parameter to 1 for all models tested.
-This parameter setting aims to enhance the large language models' cognitive ability in generating answers, thereby allowing for a more accurate assessment of their true performance levels.
+This parameter setting aims to enhance the LLMs' cognitive ability in generating answers, thereby allowing for a more accurate assessment of their true performance levels.

 Specifically, when testing the gpt-3.5-turbo model, we observed that the model might generate different answers to the same question in different dialogues, particularly for questions with a high degree of subjectivity.
 This variation is primarily due to the random sampling technique used during decoding.
 Although these differences are typically minor, to improve the simplicity and efficiency of data processing, we chose to collect only one answer per question.
-Below is a concrete example demonstrating the process of conducting a single-turn dialogue with the gpt-3.5-turbo model via an API call:
+Figure \ref{figure-3:PNG} is a concrete example illustrating the process of conducting a single round of dialog with the gpt-3.5-turbo model via an API call.

 This code example clearly demonstrates how to construct an API request to ensure consistency and standardization of parameters for each request, thereby enhancing the reliability and validity of the study.